matrix-org/matrix-spec-proposals/content/proposals.md

     pause the 5 day FCP timer, but FCP will not conclude until all concerns have been resolved.
 If sufficient change in the MSC is required to resolve those concerns, FCP may be cancelled and reproposed.
-Once FCP has concluded, the disposition of the FCP will be carried out and future changes will require a new MSC.
+Once FCP has concluded, the disposition of the FCP will be carried out.
 -   Once the proposal has been accepted and merged, it is time to submit the actual change to the Specification that your proposal reasoned about.
 This is known as a spec PR.
 However in order for the spec PR